 🌞 Growing Requirements

-Thriving in USDA zones 4-9, Purple moor grass prefers moist, well-drained acidic soil and full sun to partial shade, tolerating a wide temperature range as long as consistent moisture is available.
+It thrives in USDA zones 4-9, preferring moist, well-drained, acidic soil and full sun to partial shade, tolerating a wide temperature range but disliking overly dry conditions.

 ✂️ Care Guide